ARPA-SIMC/moncic-ci/doc/image-config.md

 Keywords currently supported are:

 * `distro`: what distribution should be bootstrapped to create the image
+* `extends`: instead of bootstrapping, snapshot an existing OS image
 * `maintscript`: script run after bootstrap and during regular maintenance, to customize the OS image.
 If it does not start with a shebang (`#!`), `#!/bin/sh` is automatically prepended.
 * `forward_user`: username, or list of usernames, to propagate from the host system to the image.
 Users will be propagated with their primary groups, but not with their additional groups.

+One, and only one, of `distro` or `extends` must be present.

 Note that `.yaml` files in image directories have precedence over plain distribution names: one can for example define a `centos8.yaml` image that